Michael Luwoye

-Michael Luwoye (/luːˈwaɪeɪ/; born December 19, 1990) is an American actor of Nigerian descent, known for playing the title role in the Broadway musical Hamilton.
+Michael Luwoye (/luːˈwaɪeɪ/; born December 19, 1990) is an American actor and singer of Nigerian descent, known for playing the title role in the Broadway musical Hamilton.
 In 2022, was nominated for the Children's and Family Emmy Award for Outstanding Voice Performance in a Preschool Animated Program for his role in Baby Shark's Big Show!.

 Early life and education

 Michael Luwoye was born in Huntsville, Alabama, the youngest of four children born to immigrants from Nigeria who settled in Alabama in the 1980s.
 His mother was an engineer, and his father became the owner of a wholesale ice cream distribution business.

 An artistic child, Luwoye drew and wrote journals, and learned to play guitar.
 He learned music theory and composition while attending Lee High School in Huntsville.

 He became interested in theatre during his junior year at the University of Alabama.
 While in college, he played Queequeg in Moby Dick, the title role in Othello, Hud in Hair, and Joe in Show Boat.

 Luwoye received his B.A. from the University of Alabama in 2013, and moved to New York in September that year.